lescx/www.les.cx/content/articles/app-sources-grapheneos.md

 * Signatures can be verified but UI doesn't tell at all if signing key has changed.
     * Means, similar process to GPG via website
 * CI/CD possible to build APKs using GitHub Pipeline.

+## Aurora Store

+Reasons, why you might want to use Aurora Store in the past:

+* One would like to use "anonymously" one's apps such as WhatsApp and Netflix from the Google Play Store without logging in with a Google account.
+* One does not want to or cannot use a Google Play Store.
+* Security issue: The Google Play Store has special rights on one's own device and is not subject to the same App Sandbox as other apps are.

 ## F-Droid (and derivates)